 Due to the diversity, you can see religions that have been fused with different influences, and you can witness this during the many colorful religious festivals, which play a major part in the culture of Indonesia.

 Arts in Indonesia

+Indonesia is rich in the arts, with something for everyone.
 One of the most unique events you can enjoy as a visitor to Indonesia is Wayang, the shadow puppet theater or dance shows, which intricately crafts together mythological legends with traditional performing arts.

 Dance in Indonesia